top of page

 Paula Harvey - Founder

-Paula has been in childcare for over 12 years, most of which at Archway Children's Centre.
-During this time, she completed a level 3 advanced Forest School leaders' course, which enabled Paula to become the forest school lead for the centre.
-Paula and the team delivered fun and educational forest school sessions to a small group of children and introduced family sessions, these sessions proved to be successful.
-The idea for setting up Urban Forest - now Urban Forest Tribe CIC came from these families and their children; their feedback was extremely positive and gave Paula the foundation to make Urban Forest possible in 2019.
-Paula has a strong passion for working with children and adults, the great outdoors, and supporting the next generation to develop a keen interest in the natural world.
-She has seen first-hand the many benefits working outdoors gives children and adults.
+Hi, I'm Paula, I've been in childcare for over 14 years, most of which in early years education at a local children's centre and primary school.
+During this time, I completed a level 3 advanced Forest School leaders' course whilst at the Children's Centre, this enabled me to become the forest school lead.
+The team and I delivered fun and educational forest school sessions to a small group of children and introduced family sessions, these sessions proved to be successful.
+The idea for setting up Urban Forest - now Urban Forest Tribe CIC came from these families and their children; their feedback was extremely positive and gave me the foundation to make Urban Forest possible in 2019.
+I have a strong passion for working with children and adults, the great outdoors, and supporting the next generation to develop a keen interest in the natural world.
+I've seen first-hand the many benefits working outdoors gives children and adults of all abilities and needs.

-Since going freelance in September 2021 and Urban Forest Tribe becoming a Community Interest Company in 2022, Paula has taken the opportunity to collaborate and work alongside other outdoor facilitators, rangers, schools, organisations, charities, and professionals whom all share the same vision of helping make the world we live in a greener, healthier, and wilder place.
+Since going freelance in September 2021 and Urban Forest Tribe becoming a Community Interest Company in 2022, I have taken the opportunity to collaborate and work alongside other outdoor facilitators, rangers, schools, organisations, charities, and professionals whom all share the same vision of helping make the world we live in a greener, healthier, and wilder place.

 Charlotte Pearson - Director